Book your stay

 He has recently taken up Muay Thai to keep fit, and recommends an active holiday in Jersey: try jet skiing in St Aubin’s bay, paddle boarding in St Brelade’s Bay and surfing in St Ouen's Bay.
 And of course the the FlowRider Surf Wave at the Merton is a must try!

-Lee hails from Sheffield, but has lived in Jersey for 32 years and been Head Chef of the Merton for 18 years.
+Lee hails from Sheffield, but has lived in Jersey for 32 years and been Head Chef of the Merton for over 20 years.
 "Doesn’t time fly when you like the place you live and work!", he says.

 His favourite part of the job is the satisfaction of hearing guests from all over the world saying "Now that’s what I call a hotel, the food is to die for."
 Lee's proud of the range of food available at the Merton, from English to Italian, Spanish and Portuguese.
 And of course the 'all you can eat' buffet - "There’s not a lot of them around now!", he says.